SokuDev/SokuMods/README.md

 **Load SokuRoll automatically.**

-*This mod uses a configuration file in its module directory, not the `SWRSToys.ini` in the main game folder.
+*This mod uses a configuration file in its module directory, not the `SokuRoll.ini` in the main game folder.
 This mod does not require installing SokuRoll (does not require `SokuRoll.dll` and `SokuRoll.ini`).*

 ### UPnPNat